CYBERPHRENIA/CYB3RPHR3NIA/README.md

 MANGAS/ANIME - Toilet Bound Hanako-Kun, Demon Slayer, My Hero Academia, Pokemon, Bungou Stray Dog, Gushing Over Magical Girls...

-GAMES - Doki Doki Literature Club, Needy Streamer Overload, Minecraft, Zelda Breath Of The Wild, Pokemon Sword And Shield, Genshin Impact, Honkai Star Rail, The Coffin Of Andy And Ashley, Ponytown duh…
+GAMES - Doki Doki Literature Club, Needy Streamer Overload, Yandere Simulator, Minecraft, Zelda Breath Of The Wild, Pokemon Sword And Shield, Genshin Impact, Honkai Star Rail, The Coffin Of Andy And Ashley, Ponytown duh…

 MUSIC - Jazmin Bean, S3RL, Baby Bugs, Zheanie, Filthshit, Ke$ha, Poppy, Reol, My Chemical Romance, Rebzyyx, Penelope Scott, Hatsune Miku, Guchiry, Lady Monster, Ghost And Pals, Melanie Martinez, Suicidal Idol, Biz, any breakcore, and more and more and more amd m0re @n& mx:r3 more MORE MORE MORE MORE MORE MORE MORE MORE MORE M&;?!'F&...